semla-ai/site/content/en/_index.md

         link_text: "Learn More"
         link: "#"
     - title: "Machine Learning Consulting"
-      text: "We provide expert advice and guidance to organizations looking to leverage the power of artificial intelligence and machine learning to solve business problems and drive growth"
+      text: "We provide expert advice and guidance to organizations to leverage the power of data and machine learning to solve business problems and drive growth"
       image: "/img/service1.png"
       learn_more:
         enable: false